Jigsaws64/Jigsaws64.github.io/_posts/2024-07-20-HTB-Shocker.md

 | 80/tcp   | open  | http    | syn-ack ttl 63   | Apache httpd 2.4.18 ((Ubuntu))        |
 | 2222/tcp | open  | ssh     | syn-ack ttl 63   | OpenSSH 7.2p2 Ubuntu 4ubuntu2.2        |

-SSH is on a non standard port, but is irrelevant.
+This version of SSH `7.2p2` has the vulnerability [CVE-2016-6210](https://nvd.nist.gov/vuln/detail/cve-2016-6210).
+Exploiting this allows for username enumeration.
+When a large password is sent during authentication, the time difference can be measured to determine valid usernames.
+However, the `4ubuntu2.2` suffix added by Ubuntu indicates that it made modifications to the base OpenSSH software.
+This is likely to avoid unintended roots on the box as this is not the attack vector

 Let's check out the apache web server running on port 80

 ![Apache web server](/assets/images/HTB%20-%20Shocker/Apache%20web%20server.png)